all-contributors/cli/DEVELOPMENT.md

 - Base rules from `eslint:recommended`
 - Import plugin rules
-- Jest plugin rules (for test files only)
+- Vitest plugin rules (for test files only)
 - Custom overrides for project-specific needs
 - Support for both CommonJS and ES module syntax